Step-by-Step Internal Audit Checklist

 So, how can an organization plan for a successful internal audit?
 Read on for our checklist!

-The steps to preparing for an internal audit are 1) initial audit planning, 2) involve risk and process subject matter experts, 3) frameworks for internal audit processes, 4) initial document request list, 5) preparing for a planning meeting with business stakeholders, 6) preparing the audit program, and 7) audit program and planning review.
+The steps to preparing an audit program from scratch are 1) initial audit planning, 2) involve risk and process subject matter experts, 3) frameworks for internal audit processes, 4) preparing for a planning meeting with business stakeholders, 5) preparing the audit program, and 6) audit program and planning review.

 1. Initial Audit Planning

-All internal audit projects should begin with the team clearly understanding why a given project is part of the internal audit program.
+All internal audit projects should begin with the team clearly understanding why a given project was put on the audit plan.
 The following questions should be answered and approved before fieldwork begins:

-• How does the process support the organization in achieving its goals and objectives?
+• How does the process support the organization in achieving its goals and core business objectives?

 • What is the overall audit schedule, and how does this project fit into the plan?